-This subject is complemented well by many other subjects and Wellington students have previously combined a language with a wide range of subjects.
-It is versatile in bringing an international dimension to further studies later on (law, teaching, Armed Forces, tourism, international business, design, economics and numerous others).
+This subject is complemented well by many other subjects and Wellington students have previously combined a language with a wide range of subjects including Sports Studies, Computer Science, English, Art, RE, History, Maths and Business.
+It is versatile in bringing an international dimension to further studies later on because it is SKILL based (law, teaching, Armed Forces, tourism, international business, design, economics and numerous others).